polkadot-developers/substrate-developer-hub.github.io/docs/conceptual/runtime/contracts/ink.md

 contract execution to panic when overflows occur.
 No need to continually import "Safe Math" libraries, although Rust also provides [integrated checked, wrapped, and saturated math functions](https://doc.rust-lang.org/std/primitive.u32.html).

+> Note: There are some known issues regarding functionality of compiler level overflow checks and
+> the resulting size of the Wasm blob.
+This feature may change or be iterated on in the future.

 ### Test Environment